LuZhangstat/ConjugateNNGP/README.md

 Notes
 ---------
-* You are welcomed to contact me for bug reporting.
+* You are welcome to contact me for bug reporting.